Jeff Devlin's Stone House Revival, on the DIY Network

 The following excerpt provides significant detail about the origin of the Inn, as well as the

 building that stands behind it .
-It can b 23 e surmised that the stone building behind the Inn was the original Bangor School House.
+It can be surmised that the stone building behind the Inn was the original Bangor School House.
 The description of it’s location, set back from the main road and separated by a small road running north that was laid to access a spring, matches the building’s site on Water Street (appropriately named).
 Also, the referenced book was published in 1883, during the time when John Cox (spelled Coxe in the excerpt) owned the hotel.
-After Cyrus Jacobs made amends to the village for his treatment of the school house, the structure was used as a granary (storehouse for grain).
+After Cyrus Jacobs amends for the the school house, the structure was used as a granary (storehouse for grain).

 The Lancaster Historical Society holds guest ledgers from the time of John Boehringer’s ownership.
 These ledgers give the name of the tavern as the “Washington House”.
 John and Rebecca Boehringer sold the tavern and four tracts of land to Susan A. Hoffert on October 10, 1906 for $7500.

 Postcard of The Washington House, Churchtown from 1910 showing siding and porch along the front.

 Susan and Charles Hoffert sold the property (tavern and four tracts) to Levi Alderfer from East Earl Township on March 22, 1909 for $8500.